-I walked the Shikoku Pilgrimage in March/April 2018 and October/November 2019.
-The daytime temperatures were around 68°F (20° C) during these times.
-My equipment was adjusted to these mild temperatures.
+I walked the Shikoku Pilgrimage Trail in March/April 2018 and October/November 2019.
+The daytime temperatures were around 68°F (20° C) during each of these periods.
+My equipment was adapted to these mild temperatures.

 Shoes and socks

-One of the most important pieces of equipment for the pilgrimage, which is about 85 % on asphalt and only 15 % on nature trails in Shikoku’s mountains and hills.
+One of the most important pieces of equipment for your pilgrimage, which will be 85 % on asphalt and 15 % on nature trails in Shikoku’s mountains and hills.
 Your shoes should be suitable for both surfaces.

 Even in the warm months, it can be slippery when it rains.
-Shoes with a pronounced profile are very helpful.
+Choose shoes with a pronounced profile.

-It is recommended to choose the shoes a little larger (1/2 to 1 size) than normal.
-The feet will swell due to the long distances, the often high temperatures and the many asphalt during the hike.
+It is recommended to choose shoes larger (1/2 to 1 size) than normal.
+Feet will swell from the long distances, high temperatures and hard asphalt during the hike.

-I cannot recommend a particular shoe for the hike.
+I cannot recommend a specific shoe for the hike.
 The requirements of the hikers are too different for that.
-But for most, heavy hiking shoes should not be suitable due to the high weight and the too weak cushioning for the long asphalt stretches.
-Ankle-high shoes, with very good cushioning, low weight and profiled sole are probably the better choice.
-Special, cushioning shoe insoles can also be helpful.
+But for most, heavy hiking shoes are unlikely to be suitable due to their heavy weight and cushioning that is too weak for the long asphalt stretches.
+Ankle-high shoes, with good cushioning, low weight and a profiled sole are the better choice for most.
+Helpful can be special cushioning shoe insoles.

-Goretex equipment of the shoes is recommended.
-Such shoes are windproof, waterproof, but water vapor permeable and breathable.
+A Goretex equipment of the shoes is recommended.
+Such shoes are waterproof and windproof, and at the same time water vapor permeable and breathable.

-Should be able to absorb moisture well, dry quickly, cool or warm, depending on the season and your own requirements.
+Should absorb moisture well, dry quickly, cool or warm, depending on the season and your own requirements.

 To prevent blisters, double layer socks can be a good choice.
 With these socks, the two layers of the sock rub against each other and not the sock against your skin.
 A similar effect can be achieved by putting two socks on top of each other.

-On my second hike of 2019, I had no problems with blisters at all.
-The combination of a highly cushioned running shoe and double-layer socks (Wrightsock Coolmesh II) was ideal for me.
+I had no problems with blisters on my second hike of 2019.
+The combination of a highly cushioned running shoe and double layer socks (Wrightsock Coolmesh II) was ideal for me.

-Like the shoes, the backpack should also meet your individual requirements in terms of features, comfort and size and be as light as possible.
+Like the shoes, the backpack should also meet your individual requirements in terms of features, comfort and size and be lightweight.

-I was very satisfied with this backpack in every respect.
+With the Deuter backpack I was satisfied in every respect.
 My companion also for the next pilgrimage.

-In almost all temple accommodations, minshukus (guesthouses) and in some business hotels, washing machines and often a dryer are available for a small fee.
-Pyjamas are provided for the night.
-One set of hiking clothes, two sets of underwear and two pairs of socks are therefore already sufficient.
+Washing machine and dryer are available in many accommodations for a small fee.
+In ryokan, shukubō and hotels, pyjamas (yukata) are provided for the night.
+Two sets of hiking clothes, three sets of underwear and three pairs of socks are sufficient.

-The clothes themselves should be comfortable, durable and functional, quick drying.
+Clothing should be comfortable, durable and functional, quick drying.
 Hiking pants and shirts are well suited.
-Cotton clothing quickly becomes damp during hiking, retains moisture for a long time and dries very slowly.
+Cotton clothing gets damp quickly when hiking, retains moisture for a long time, and dries slowly.

-Headgear – highly recommended, depending on the season.
-A multifunctional cloth, which can easily be used as headgear, weighs the least.
-Those who hike with pilgrim’s hat “sugegasa” do not need a sun hat.
+Headgear – recommended.
+A multifunctional scarf, which can also be used as headgear, weighs the least.
+Those who hike with pilgrim hat “sugegasa” do not need a sun hat.

 Sunscreen – a small pack is enough.
-Can be bought on Shikoku without problems.
+On Shikoku you can buy more without any problems.

 Rain pants and rain jacket – effective, but not cheap.
-Your decision should depend on the time of year and likely climatic conditions.
-If you are going in late fall/early winter, you should protect yourself against rain better than in April or May because of cooler temperatures.
+Your decision should depend on the time of year and the likely climatic conditions.
+If you’re heading out in late fall/early winter, you should be better protected against rain than in April or May because of cooler temperatures.

 umbrella – sufficient for light rain.

-On my pilgrimage in 2018 I had a rain poncho with me and made good experiences with it.
+On my 2018 pilgrimage I had a rain poncho with me and made good experiences with it.
 In 2019, I had only a rain jacket with me to save even more weight and pack volume.
 I also got along well with it.

-I would not take an umbrella with me.
+I did not take an umbrella with me.
 As an alternative for light rain, the pilgrim hat “sugegasa” or a sun hat can be sufficient.

-The decision, which technical items are useful for the hike, is individually very different.
-Therefore, here are just a few suggestions to help you with your decision.
-In addition to the device, also plan for the necessary equipment.
+The decision, which technical items are useful for the hike, varies from person to person.
+Here are suggestions to help you make your decision.
+In addition to the device, plan for the necessary additional equipment.

-Smartphone – can replace several other devices, items.
+Smartphone – replaces several other devices, items.
 Flashlight function makes additional headlamp superfluous.
-Possible alternative to camera, dictionary, etc.
+Possible alternative to camera, notebook, dictionary, etc.

-Tablet – can replace several other devices, items.
-Possible alternative to camera, printed guidebook, pilgrimage guide, etc.
+Tablet – replaces several other devices, items.
+Possible alternative to camera, printed guidebook, pilgrim’s guide, etc.

-Camera – for photo enthusiasts it is difficult to do without.
+Camera – difficult for photo enthusiasts to do without.
 Depending on the model, high weight.
-Much additional equipment required; battery, charger, spare battery, memory card.
+Much additional equipment required; battery, charger, spare battery, memory cards.

 Headlamp, alternatively also flashlight – useful for routes through tunnels, sometimes up to 2 km long and poorly lit.
-And for those who want to start in the morning before sunrise.
+And for those who start in the morning before sunrise.

-On my pilgrimage in March/April 2018 I had smartphone, tablet, compact camera and headlamp, with batteries.
+On my pilgrimage in March/April 2018 I had smartphone, tablet, compact camera and headlamp with me.

-The headlamp I have not used.
-In some tunnels through which I went, a lamp was useful / necessary.
-For this, however, the flashlight function of my smartphone was sufficient.
+I did not use the headlamp.
+In some tunnels I went through, a lamp was useful / necessary.
+For that, the flashlight function of my smartphone was enough.
 In 2019, I was on the road without a headlamp.

 I like to take pictures and would therefore pack my compact camera and the necessary additional equipment again.

 Medication and drugstore items – according to your own needs.
-Bringing plasters (can also be bought on Shikoku) and blister plasters is recommended.
+It is recommended to bring plasters and blister plasters.